Carmezim/bg-react-port/README.md

 `/src/services`
 Abstraction facades for external API (where Parse JS-SDK layer resides).

-`/src/index-reducer` & `/src/index-sagas` where all reducers and sagas are included then exported.
+`/src/index-reducer` & `/src/index-sagas` Where all reducers and sagas are included then exported.

 `/mongodb` All MongoDB related files.